ReemaAlshehri1/Arabic_Dialects_Identification/README.md

 - <p align="center">
   <img src="images/interface.png" alt="Gradio Interface" width="600">
 </p>
-- The model can predict wheather the sentence belongs to these 6 dialects:
+- The model can predict wheather the sentence belongs to one of the following 6 dialects:
  - Eygpt
  - Gulf
  - Maghreb